benlubas/molten-nvim/README.md

 - NeoVim 9.4+
 - Python 3.10+
-- [image.nvim](https://github.com/3rd/image.nvim) is only required if you want to render images
+- [image.nvim](https://github.com/3rd/image.nvim) is only required for the `image.nvim` image
+  provider
+- [wezterm.nvim](https://github.com/willothy/wezterm.nvim) is only required for the `wezterm` image provider
 - Required Python packages (can be installed in a venv. [read more](./docs/Virtual-Environments.md)):
   - [`pynvim`](https://github.com/neovim/pynvim) (for the Remote Plugin API)
   - [`jupyter_client`](https://github.com/jupyter/jupyter_client) (for interacting with Jupyter)